killthebuddh4/gecko/README.md

  ./test.sh
  ```

- The goal is to have tests commensurate with the maturity of the project and its
- components.
-The near term goal is to have something like 100% coverage for the
- core language keywords.
+ The goal is to have test coverage commensurate to the maturity of the project and its components.
+The near term goal is to have something like 100% coverage for the core language keywords.
 Basically, this means "all of the keywords and
  operators".
 We'll do this incrementally, in phases.

 ## Roadmap